Last Updated : 8 September 2023

 - Right to opt-out of marketing communications.
 You can exercise this right by clicking on the "unsubscribe" or "opt-out" link in the marketing electronic mail communications we send you.

 - Right to withdraw consent.
 You may withdraw your consent to the processing of your personal information at any time.
 Such withdrawal will not affect the lawfulness of processing based on your previous consent.
 Please note that if you withdraw your consent, you may not be able to benefit from certain service features for which the processing of your personal information is essential.

 - Right to object to processing.
 You may request that we stop processing your personal information.
 Please note you may not be able to benefit from certain service features for which the processing of your personal information is essential.

 - Right to erasure.
 You may request that we erase your personal information and we will comply, unless there is a lawful reason for not doing so.

 - Your right to lodge a complaint with the supervisory authority.
 We suggest that you contact us about any questions or if you have a complaint in relation to how we process your personal information.
 However, you do have the right to contact the relevant supervisory authority directly.
 To contact the Information Commissioner's Office in the United Kingdom, please visit the ICO website for instructions.
-Alternatively, you may contact the authority of the country you reside in.
-Please find further details here.

 We may update this Policy from time to time in response to changing legal, technical or business developments.
 When we update our Policy, we will take appropriate measures to inform you, consistent with the significance of the changes we make.